Final Exam (1981 film)

-Final Exam is a 1981 American slasher film written and directed by Jimmy Huston, and starring Cecile Bagdadi, Joel S. Rice, and DeAnna Robbins.
-The plot follows a nameless killer stalking the remaining group of students left on a college campus days before the beginning of summer vacation.
+Final Exam is a 1981 American slasher film written and directed by Jimmy Huston.
+Starring Cecile Bagdadi and Joel S. Rice, the plot follows a nameless killer stalking the remaining group of students left on a college campus days before the beginning of summer vacation.

-Filmed in North Carolina and South Carolina with a cast of largely Los Angeles-based actors, Final Exam was released by Motion Picture Marketing in the winter of 1981.
-The film was met with a middling critical response, being both criticized and praised for similarities to Halloween (1978) and Friday the 13th (1980).
-The campus filming locations included Limestone University (Gaffney, South Carolina) and Gardner-Webb University (Boiling Springs, North Carolina).
+Filmed in North Carolina and South Carolina with a cast of largely Los Angeles-based actors, Final Exam was released by Motion Picture Marketing on February 27, 1981, to mixed reviews.

-While not prosecuted for obscenity, the film was seized and confiscated in the UK under Section 3 of the Obscene Publications Act 1959 during the video nasty panic.
-The film has received a modern reevaluation by critics for the arbitrary villain and its focus on character development rather than gore and shock value.
-The central male character in the film, Radish, served as partial inspiration for the character of Randy Meeks in Wes Craven's Scream (1996).

 Plot

 One night at March College, a young couple are making out in a parked vehicle.
-An unseen assailant harasses them before murdering them both.
+An unseen assailant slices the vehicle's roof open and murders them both.

-Meanwhile the nearby Lanier College is preparing for its final exam date.
+Meanwhile, the nearby Lanier College is preparing for its final exam date.
 In order to ensure a group of students ace their chemistry final, a fraternity fakes a shooting on campus so that the students can have more time to study.
 The prank works, resulting in a small number of students remaining on campus until the following day's final.
 Meanwhile, the murderer responsible for the March College killings arrives on campus in a van and begins stalking the remaining students.

 Bookish Courtney is studying hard for her exams, while her wealthy roommate Lisa is preparing to leave for her home in New York City.
 Lisa is also having an affair with one of her professors, Dr. Reynolds.
-At nightfall, Gary, a pledge for Gamma Delta, suffers from a prank in which he is bound to a tree.
-The murderer unties him, before killing him with a knife.
-Gary's girlfriend, Janet, goes searching for him, and mistakes a silhouette in the distance for him.
-When she realizes it is not Gary, she attempts to flee, but is attacked by the killer and murdered.
+Gary, a pledge for Gamma Delta, suffers from a prank in which he is bound to a tree for the night.
+The murderer unties him, jumps down from the tree, then eviscerates him with a knife.
+Gary's girlfriend, Janet, arrives and notices a silhouette in the distance on a building rooftop and follows, believing it to be Gary.
+When she realizes it is not her lover, she attempts to flee but the killer grabs and murders her.